Methods of Proof — Induction

 “I’m really interested in learning to code, but I don’t plan to write any programs and I absolutely abhor tracing program execution.
 I just want to use applications that others have written, like Chrome and iTunes.”

 You would laugh at them!
 And the first thing that would pass through your mind is either, “This person would give up programming after the first twenty minutes,” or “I would be doing the world a favor by preventing this person from ever writing a program.
 This person belongs in some other profession.”
 This lies in stark opposition to the common chorus that everyone should learn programming.
 After all, it’s a constructive way to think about problem solving and a highly employable skill.
-In today’s increasingly technological world, it literally pays to know your your computer better than a web browser.
+In today’s increasingly technological world, it literally pays to know your computer better than a web browser.
 (Ironically, I’m writing this on my Chromebook, but in my defense it has a terminal with ssh.
 Perhaps more ironically, all of my real work is done with paper and pencil.)

 Unfortunately this sentiment is mirrored among most programmers who claim to be interested in mathematics.
 Mathematics is fascinating and useful and doing it makes you smarter and better at problem solving.
 But a lot of programmers think they want to do mathematics, and they either don’t know what “doing mathematics” means, or they don’t really mean they want to do mathematics.
 The appropriate translation of the above quote for mathematics is: